Eisteed/selfhosted/README.md

-# selfhosted
+# EisSelfhosted
 List of my personal pick for self hosted apps.
-Privacy first !
+Privacy First.
+Not your server, not your data !

 **Cloud Files / Collaboration**
 - Nextcloud